Automated liver tissues delineation techniques: A systematic survey on machine learning current trends and future orientations: Categorization of ML Techniques

-On one hand, a multi-planar network (MPNet) is employed to segment the liver in any view (transversal, sagittal, or coronal) \cite{Wang2019automatic,Chen2019a}.
-In their work, an ensemble of three MPNets is trained to segment the liver from each view, and in the end, the segmentation mask from the three MPNets is fused to generate the final output.
-On the other hand, in \cite{Perslev2019}, a multi-planar U-Net (MPU-Net) is utilized capturing the organ of interest from different viewing angles (generalizing to more views than the three conventional ones), and similarly, fusing the output of all planar segmentation to generate the final output.
-In \cite{Yang2019}, because the authors aim to create an algorithm that achieves great results on both CT and MRI scans, a domain adaptation pipeline is created.
-The first module is concerned with finding a common space between CT and MRI via variational autoencoders (VAEs) and GANs.
-The second module takes the common space output from the first module and inserts into a 2D U-Net to segment the liver, outperforming a CycleGAN-based solution.
-In \cite{Cheema2019}, a 2D liver extraction residual convolutional network (LER-CN), similar to U-Net architecture, is utilized to segment liver from low-dose CT scans using two main components: noise removal component (NRC) and structural preservation component (SPC).
+On the one hand, a multi-planar network (MPNet) is employed to segment the liver in any view (transversal, sagittal, or coronal) \cite{Wang2019automatic,Chen2019a}.
+In their work, an ensemble of three MPNets is trained to segment the liver from each view, and in the end, the segmentation mask from the three MPNets are fused to generate the final output.
+A similar approach has been utilized in the organ-attention networks with reverse connections (OAN-RCs) developed by \cite{Wang2019abdominal}, where reverse connections are constructed to pass semantic information to the lower layers for coarse organ segmentation, followed by a fine-tuning stage.
+Finally, the output of the 3 OAN-RCs is combined through statistical similarity fusion.
+On the other hand, in \cite{Perslev2019}, a multi-planar U-Net (MPU-Net) is utilized to capture the organ of interest from different viewing angles (generalizing to more views than the three conventional ones) and, similarly, fusing the output of all planar segmentation to generate the final output.
+In \cite{Yang2019}, a domain adaptation (DA) pipeline is created because the authors aim to create an algorithm that achieves great results on both CT and MRI scans.
+The first module is concerned with finding a common space between CT and MRI via variational autoencoders (VAE) and GANs.
+The second module takes the common space output from the first module and inserts it into a 2D U-Net to segment the liver, outperforming a CycleGAN-based solution.
+In \cite{Cheema2019}, a 2D liver extraction residual convolutional network (LER-CN), similar to U-Net architecture, is utilized to segment the liver from low-dose CT scans using two main components: noise removal component (NRC) and structural preservation component (SPC).
 More modifications have been applied to the U-Net structure.
-For instance in \cite{Zhang2018}, a 2D FCN based on U-Net is equipped with ResNet dense forward connections (U-ResNet) for liver segmentation in digitally reconstructed radiographs (DRR) from X-rays via task driven generative adversarial network (TD-GAN).
+For instance, in \cite{Zhang2018}, a 2D FCN based on U-Net is equipped with ResNet dense forward connections (U-ResNet) for liver segmentation in digitally reconstructed radiographs (DRR) from X-rays via a task-driven generative adversarial network (TD-GAN).
 In \cite{Xi2020}, cascaded U-ResNet (CU-ResNet) is used for liver segmentation, concatenating the middle outputs from the liver U-ResNet with the corresponding output layers in the lesions' network.
 The work also aims to compare different loss functions, creating an ensemble of models incorporating the different loss functions \cite{Xi2020}.
-In \cite{Han2017}, densely connected U-Net (DenseU-Net) is used for the liver segmentation task, and in \cite{Ahn2019}, a comparison between DenseU-Net and atlas-based segmentation models is conducted, proving the efficacy of the former to be used in future clinical environment.
+In \cite{Han2017}, densely-connected U-Net (DenseU-Net) is used for the liver segmentation task, and in \cite{Ahn2019}, a comparison between FusionNet and atlas-based segmentation models is conducted, proving the efficacy of the former to be used in a future clinical environment.
 A similar architecture is utilized in \cite{He2020}, where the 2D FCN is based on DenseU-Net, but interestingly, utilized a shallower decoder scheme and did not witness any reduction in the segmentation performance for the liver and other organs.
 In \cite{Tian2019}, both global and local context U-Net (GLC-UNet) are used to incorporate the global and local context, which also attempts to create Couinaud segmentation of the liver.
-A multiple input and multiple output feature abstraction network (MIMO-FAN) model adapted the U-Net architecture to generate multi-scale outputs for multi-scale inputs, and fusing them to achieve the final output for liver in \cite{Fang2020}, and on partially labeled datasets for multiple organs in \cite{Fang2020multi}.
+In another study, a multiple-input and multiple-output feature abstraction network (MIMO-FAN) model adapted the U-Net architecture to generate multi-scale outputs for multi-scale inputs and fusing them to achieve the final output for liver in \cite{Fang2020deep}, and on partially labeled datasets for multiple organs in \cite{Fang2020multi}.